 I plan on using my leftover shredded pork for fried rice soon, so be sure to check back for that one. 🙂 Oh – and you can always click here to save this to pinterest for later!
 Don’t forget to follow me on pinterest for all the other drool-worthy recipes I pin!

-- 2 lbs. pork top loin (or pork shoulder)
+- 2 lbs. pork shoulder (or pork top loin for lean cut)*

 - 1/2 tsp. garlic powder